dmcgloin/BiometricAutomationDemo/README.md

 ## Zoom out

-UI testing anything related to biometrics is really tough on iOS because there's no way to simulate/turn on biometrics on the Simulator from within UI tests, wihtout some sort of external dependency.
+UI testing anything related to biometrics is really tough on iOS because there's no way to simulate/turn on biometrics on the Simulator from within UI tests, without some sort of external dependency.

 Until now.